joshuaboniface/supersensor/README.md

 experimentation, to provide a much more reliable experience, including an integrated, guided calibration process.

-The calibration process involves 5 steps, which are triggered by turning on the "BME680 AQ Calibration" switch and then guided by the "BME680 AQ Calibration Status" text sensor value.
-To calibrate for normal VOCs, I recommend using Isopropyl Alcohol (IPA, Rubbing Alcohol) to simulate a VOC condition; any percentage should work, though I use 99% which I have anyways for cleaning various electronic components and such.
-To expose the sensor to it (step 3), I recommend pouring a small amount of the IPA onto the corner of a piece of paper towel, and then holding (or taping, etc.) the paper towel with the "wet" corner about 5-10cm away from the BME680 sensor.
-The paper towel provides a good surface for the volatile IPA to evaporate from and get into the sensor quickly, while also freeing you to walk away as desired..
-Ensure you prepare your IPA right before step 3 and not any earlier, as the evaporating IPA from both the bottle and paper towel will throw off the readings if done early!
+The calibration process involves several steps with defined times between them, and you will need the following items to simulate both a higher humidity to calculate a humidity slope, and a simulated VOC to calibrate the sensor:

+* A portable device (Phone, etc.) showing the Supersensor sensor details in Homeassistant to track the progress.
+* A spray mister containing clean water (tap or distilled).
+* Isopropyl Alcohol (IPA, rubbing alcohol), between 70% and 99%.
+* A piece of paper towel and possibly tape to hold it.

+Note that you must prepare and work fast while following the directions from the "BME680 AQ Calibration Status" sensor during calibration.

-1. Place the sensor in a known-clean (or as clean as possible) air environment;
+1. Place the sensor in a known-clean (or as clean as possible) air environment.

-for instance, place it near an open window on a fresh air day, or next to an air purifier, etc., in a room without human occupation, for at least 60-90 minutes.
+   If possible, place the sensor in an open room without human habitation, near an open window or air purifier, and leave it there for at least 30 minutes without disturbing it.
-This ensures we have a good baseline of what "clean air" is.
-Ideally, you will see the "BME680 Gas Resistance" value peak and level out around this time, forming a baseline "clean air" value.

-2. Enable the "BME680 IAQ Calibration" switch.
-Observe the calibration status closely, as the initial clean air sampling phase lasts for only 30 seconds; use this time to prepare your IPA source, though keep it away from the sensor until prompted as mentioned above.

-3. Expose the sensor to the IPA for ~5 minutes when prompted.
-If using the paper towel method, hold the "wet" corner between 5 and 10cm away from the sensor for the duration of this step.

-4. Remove the IPA when prompted; if you run a little over at this time, that is fine, and longer exposure times will simply lower the baseline for "bad" air further.
-The sensor will continue calibrating, waiting for the lowest gas resistance value before continuing.
-Once you remove the IPA it is best to now leave the area (taking the IPA with you) to avoid incidental contamination both by the IPA and your breath CO2 during the recovery phase.

-5. Once a minimum value has been reached, the sensor will begin calibrating the return to the original "clean air" value, within 10%, waiting in 10 minute intervals.
-This process may take up to 2 hours, and it is very important not to disturb the calibration during this time by reentering the room, power-cycling the Supersensor, or otherwise interfering with it in any way.
-If the sensor becomes "stuck" in this phase for longer than 3-4 hours, and the gas resistance is clearly plateauing well below the original clean air threshold, then your calibration is invalid.
-Stop it by turning off the switch, waiting for the levels to truly normalize, and then trying again from the start; unfortunately this happens occasionally due to the fickle nature of the BME680.

-6. Once equilibrium has bee reached, the sensor will report "Calibrated", the date and time will be logged in the "BME680 AQ Last Calibration" sensor, and the calibration switch will turn off.
-Your sensor has now saved the calibration values to NVRAM and is ready to report actual IAQ values within the detected range.
-You may test it by bringing some IPA close to the sensor again and observing how the AQ value falls.
+2. When ready, before re-entering the area of the sensor, activate the "BME680 IAQ Calibration" switch.

+   This will immediately take the "clean air" reading, and you will have 30s before the next stage.

+   The calibration status sensor will show `Clean Air Snapshot (30s)` when ready to proceed.

+3. Prepare your mist bottle for spraying while the sensor captures its initial humidity reading.

+   The calibration status sensor will briefly show `Capturing Initial Humidity` and then `Spray Water Mist Near Sensor (30s)` when ready to proceed.

+3. Spray a mist of water about 15cm in front of the sensor.
+Take care not to directly spray the sensor; spray perpendicular to it.

+   You will have 30s to do this, after which the sensor will begin capturing the humidity value.

+   The calibration sensor will show `Wait for Maximum Humidity` when ready to proceed.

+4. Wait for the maximum humidity to be captured and subsequently dissapate.

+   The calibration status sensor will show `Wait for Humitity to Dissipate (120s)` when ready to proceed.

+5. Prepare your IPA paper towel by blotting a small amount of IPA onto a corner of the paper towel; do this only after "Wait for Humidity to Dissipate (120s)" is being shown.

+    The calibration sensor will show `Expose Sensor to IPA (300s)` when ready to proceed.

+6. Place your IPA-containing paper towel about 5-10cm below and in front of the BME680 sensor and leave it there for 5 minutes until prompted; taping it to the wall, cord, etc. might be helpful here.

+    The calibration sensor will show `Wait for Minimum Gas Resistance` when ready to proceed.

+7. Remove the IPA-containing paper towel and exit the room with it.
+The manual portion of the calibration is now done.

+    The calibration sensor will show `Wait for Return to Baseline` when ready to proceed.

+8. It is now important not to disturb the sensor for at least 1-2 hours while the IPA fumes dissipate and it recovers back to the baseline clean air level.
+This includes not re-entering the room or otherwise adjusting the Supersensor (e.g. powercycling it or moving it).

+    The calibration sensor will show `Calibration Completed and Saved` when ready to proceed.

+9. The sensor is now calibrated and the "BME680 AQ Last Calibration" sensor will update to show the current time.
+You can now re-enter the room.

+If the calibration becomes "stuck" during step 8 for more than 3-4 hours, you may have a bad calibration; this just happens sometimes.
+Cancel the calibration by disabling the switch, wait some more time for the "BME680 Current Gas Resistance" sensor to normalize and level out, and then try again.

 For added benefit, several diagnostic category sensors are provided to show the values obtained from the last calibration.
 You can use these to see how close